La Grande France Tour

 - Personal audio system whilst on tour

-Clarion Hotel Château Belmont, Loire Valley - 3 nights
+Hotel Château Belmont, Loire Valley - 3 Nights

 A wonderful well - paced holiday with many varied activities.
 Great group of travellers.
 Each new destination was an unexpected treasure!